callionica/denophile/README.md

 }[Length<T> extends Zero ?
 1 : 0];
 ```

-T is a tuple of iterable types and the result is a typle of the value types of those iterables.
+T is a tuple of iterable types and the result is a tuple of the value types of those iterables.
-(Each value types is actually combined with `| undefined` to make it optional).
+(Each value type is actually combined with `| undefined` to make it optional).